monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/plugins/index.md

 :::

 ## Analyzers
 Analyzers open many powerful and interesting doorways to enhancing your clipboard and workflows between different applications.
 As their name implies, they analyze a clip's content and/or properties to create some type of useful output.

-That output could be new, generated content or meta-information about the input clip.
+Analyzer output can be new, generated content or meta-information about the input clip.
 For example translating a clip of text would create a new clip of that translation.
 Or running image analysis on a picture will provide a set of annotations for the picture, be it regions of interest or general information about the image that is *dependant* on the source clip.
 MonkeyPaste calls that information an *annotation*.

+### Annotations

 ## Plugin Browser